-UG (Programme) Programme Objective of Programme / Course Outcome Employability of Programme / Course Attainment of Programme/ Course Outcome Bachelor of Arts in Sanskrit (Programme) This programme aims to get the students familiar with the holistic approach of Sanskrit studies.
+UG (Programme) Programme Objective of Programme / Course Outcome Programme / Course Bachelor of Arts in Sanskrit (Programme) This programme aims to get the students familiar with the holistic approach of Sanskrit studies.
 It intends to develop a practical interest in the field of Sanskrit Studies among the students.
 The course encompasses Sanskrit texts from different disciplines, such as literature (prose, poetry, fable literature), grammar, upanisad, philosophy, Indian polity etc. to provide students with a scope of gaining an in depth and comprehensive understanding of various facets of Sanskrit language, literature and ancient Indian culture.
 It also aims at establishing the relevance of ancient Indian ideas and wisdom in today's context.
 This programme will enable students to have a comprehensive idea of Sanskrit language and literature as well as establishing their own identity through the continuous involvement with the subject.
 It will motivate them in continuing higher studies in their respective fields.
 The course is expected to bring in an all-inclusive development in terms of learning and basic life skills.
 After the completion of this course students can take up various teaching assignments in schools.
-Employment invarious administrative services can be opted for.
+Employmentin various administrative services can be opted for.
 Students can also go for jobs that require graduates in any discipline.
-This programme a perfect blending of traditional classroom teaching (talk and chalk method), IC classes, project work guided reading, and refining of secondary skills (especially soft skills) tattain the desired outcome.
-More importance given to develop precise and effective writing skills and proficiency in verbal Sanskrit communication
+This programme is a perfect blending of traditional classroom teaching (talk and chalk method), ICT classes, project work, guided reading, and refining of secondary skills (especially soft skills) to attain the desired outcome.
+More importance is given to develop precise and effective writing skills and proficiency in verbal Sanskrit communicati on